HBCU band: Repertoire

 From an early stage, HBCU bands have placed a focus on performing a musical repertoire reflective of the popular song of the day, a practice later adopted by PWI bands.
 This has recently included a heavy emphasis on R&B and Hip Hop chart toppers.
 HBCU bands are also known for "punches" – short, musical pieces drawn from the melody of songs associated with popular culture such as television and movie theme songs.
 During stoppages in game play these will be performed in alternating sequences with the opposing band, with the ensemble able to perform the most without repeating any "winning" the battle.

 Terminology

 HBCU bands employ a distinct nomenclature.
 Performances are called battles, while the energetic participation or approval of the crowd is known as house and ensembles attempt to "win house".
 Performing a "punch" is called throwing, as in "throwing a punch".

 Events

-The Honda Battle of the Bands is an annual, invitational exhibition of HBCU bands that occurs each winter in Atlanta, Georgia.
+The Honda Battle of the Bands is a popular annual, invitational exhibition of HBCU bands that occurs each winter.

+Since its inception in 2019, the National Battle of the Bands in Houston, Texas has been one of the most attended annual HBCU marching band showcases in the nation.
+Over 40,000 are in attendance each year to see 6-8 HBCU marching bands perform in NRG Stadium every August.